Saturday, April 25, 2026

 The historical material in this post draws on Peter L. Stark’s Field Organization and Administrative History of the National Forest System, the Forest Service’s own administrative history of NEPA implementation, and the analysis of federal forest management published by Douglas Henderson and Lane Krahl in the FAO’s Unasylva.
 The arguments and conclusions are the author’s.

-from Sam Lammie and Claude
+from Sam Lammie and Claude - revised

 No comments: